 Payday loans, as a product, are contentious.
 These loans appear in the media for the wrong reasons as often as they do for the right.
-While the potential problems – vulnerable customers lured into debt traps and sky-high rates and fees – may make for easy headlines, the potential positive benefits and innovations in the payday loans space are often ignored.
+While there are problems – vulnerable customers lured into debt traps and sky-high rates and fees - there are some potential positive benefits and innovations in the payday loans space.

 How does a payday debit card work?

 While the functions of these cards differ, most of them work in essentially the same way:

 Customers can receive their card after they apply for a short term loan.
 Applicants can apply for a payday loan with a lender, and if they're approved, they are either instantly sent a prepaid card or they can elect to have one sent to them.

 Customers can receive repeat loans onto the card.
 After the lender sends someone their card, that person can receive instant loans through it – "instant" meaning within a few minutes of approval.
 In this way, the card functions in a similar way to a credit card.

 Customers can spend with the card.
 Card holders should be able to spend online, in-store and even overseas, although foreign transaction fees may apply.